-Te Mahau Learning Support staff and resource teachers including RTLB remain available to ākonga, whānau and educators to plan and deliver learning whether ākonga are on or offsite.
+Te Mahau Learning Support staff and resource teachers including RTLB are available to ākonga, whānau and educators to plan and deliver learning whether ākonga are on or offsite.

-Avenues of support for ākonga with high health needs
+Avenues for support for ākonga with high health needs

 - Te Kura access gateways